WorldHealthOrganization/app/docs/BUILD.md

 Go to the app's application details page on App Store Connect, and follow these steps:

 1. Select Pricing and Availability from the sidebar of your app’s application details page on App Store Connect and complete the required information.
-  * **_TODO: fill in details for how to not publish_**
-1. Select the status from the sidebar.
-If this is the first release of this app, its status is 1.0 Prepare for Submission.
-Complete all required fields.
+1. Select the status from the sidebar and complete all required fields.
+[Assets prepared for submission](https://drive.google.com/drive/folders/17wi6q3Vlpt9KB6FuEOpZBdCJHtLCSXzh?usp=sharing)
-  * Assets prepared for submission: https://drive.google.com/drive/folders/17wi6q3Vlpt9KB6FuEOpZBdCJHtLCSXzh?usp=sharing
 1. Click **Submit for Review**.

 ## Android